 We are still so into our elders’ lists of their lessons for living, we want to share a few more.
 It’s amazing how many people sat down and summed up their advice for younger generations.

 Today we hear from Gwen, 70, who provides an insightful – and sometimes unusual – list of life lessons.
-She tells us to embrace life with exuberance list for living.2and joy, giving to others while not forgetting to take care of ourselves.
+She tells us to embrace life with exuberance and joy, giving to others while not forgetting to take care of ourselves.

 When I look back over my life, the most important things I have learned are: